How To Become a Bartender in Illinois

 Are There Other Qualifications Needed To Become a Bartender in Illinois?

-Your prospective employer will also likely do a criminal background check to determine your eligibility.
+Your prospective employer will likely do a criminal background check to determine your eligibility.

 How Much Do Bartenders Make Hourly in Illinois?

-According to Indeed, the average salary for a Bartender in Illinois is $16.56.
+According to Indeed and Intuit Mint’s data, the average salary for a Bartender in Illinois is $14.90 or $27,000 per year as of 2023.
 However, this amount will vary according to several determining factors, including the establishment you are working at, the jurisdiction you are working within, and how personable and pleasant you are (when it comes to tips).

 Tips for Starting a Career in Bartending